sebastianspicker/otherlight/docs/vitest-cleanup.md

 ## Context
-This page tracks core-build-out decisions for vitest cleanup during steady build work.
+This page tracks maintenance decisions for vitest cleanup during maintenance burst work.

 ## Usage
-- Made the vitest assumptions easier to check later.
+- Rewrote the vitest explanation around the maintained behavior.

 ## Scratch Notes
 Early notes are still uneven and may be folded into clearer sections later.

+## Caveats
+Some setup details still depend on the current local workflow and may change again.